 And Mary stayed with her about three months; then she returned to her home.

 The one who believes is blessed.
-I pray that you will believe this Christmas season, and experience the blessings of God.
+May you believe this Christmas season, and experience the blessings of God.

 “For I am about to do something new.
 See, I have already begun!
 Do you not see it?
 I will make a pathway through the wilderness.
 I will create rivers in the dry wasteland.
 Isaiah 43:19

-And so Luke continues his story of the birth of John – later to be known as John the Baptist.
+Luke continues his story, with the birth of John, later to be known as John the Baptist.

 Luke 1:67-80 Then his father Zechariah was filled with the Holy Spirit and prophesied:

 Praise the Lord, the God of Israel, because He has visited and provided redemption for His people.
 He has raised up a horn of salvation for us in the house of His servant David, just as He spoke by the mouth of His holy prophets in ancient times; salvation from our enemies and from the clutches of those who hate us.
 He has dealt mercifully with our fathers and remembered His holy covenant— the oath that He swore to our father Abraham.

 And child, you will be called a prophet of the Most High, for you will go before the Lord to prepare His ways, to give His people knowledge of salvation through the forgiveness of their sins.